marcverhagen/cs217b/databases/alchemy/README.md

 ## First blog: users, but no posts

 In the same directory as this readme file, there is a script named `blog1.py` that defines the ultra-simplistic beginnings of a blog application with just a list of users and a database for it.
 We can get a list of users, get the information of one user, or add a user, that's all.
 To focus at the basics of how to tie in a database there is no attempt to produce any nice html, we just dump out print strings.
+Here is the file in its entirity.

  ```python
 from flask import Flask